 Important: If you’re deploying Barracuda CloudGen WAF for AWS into an existing VPC, make sure that your VPC has two public subnets in different Availability Zones for the WAF instances, and that the subnets aren’t shared.
 This Quick Start doesn’t support shared subnets.
-These subnets require NAT gateways in their route tables, to allow the instances to download packages and software without exposing them to the internet.

 Also, make sure that the domain name option in the DHCP options is configured as explained in the Amazon VPC documentation.
 You provide your VPC settings when you launch the Quick Start.